Yuta73/Yuta73/README.md

 - 👋 Hi, I’m @Yuta73
 - 👀 I’m interested in full stack development
 - 🌱 I’m currently honing React skills
-- 💞️ I’m looking to collaborate on any project as entry level
+- 💞️ I’m looking to collaborate on a project as an entry level programmer.
 - 📫 How to reach me here: juanpablogiu@yahoo.com.ar.
 If we get to know each other better.
 I might to give you my main mail.

 <!---